 Amazon Simple Storage Service (Amazon S3) provides storage for the Internet.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.
 Amazon ES provides Lambda sample code for integration with Amazon S3.
 For more information, see Loading Streaming Data into Amazon ES from Amazon S3.

 - AWS IAM

 AWS Identity and Access Management (IAM) is a web service that you can use to manage users and user permissions in AWS.
 You can use IAM to create user-based access policies for your Amazon ES domains.
 For more information, see the IAM documentation.

 Amazon ES integrates with the following services to provide data ingestion:

 - AWS Lambda

 AWS Lambda is a zero-administration compute platform for backend web developers that runs your code in the AWS Cloud.
 Amazon ES provides sample code to run on Lambda that integrates with Amazon Kinesis and Amazon S3.
-For more information, see Streaming Data to Amazon ES.
+For more information, see Loading Streaming Data into Amazon ES.

 - Amazon DynamoDB